 The Newfields Intern Program is open to juniors, seniors, recent graduates, or graduate students.
 For more information on departments where interns can be assigned, please read our departmental descriptions.

-During the summer, Newfields offers interns regularly scheduled programming designed to provide a broader understanding of museum operations and practices.
-These programs are consistently scheduled on Wednesdays, generally in the afternoon.
-Newfields Interns are required to attend.
+Interns participate in regularly scheduled programming designed to provide a broader understanding of institutional operations and practices.
+These programs are consistently scheduled on Wednesdays during the summer, generally in the afternoon.
+Spring and fall programming schedules vary from semester to semester.
+Newfields Interns are encouraged to attend.
 Examples of programs include: Director’s discussion, tours of collections storage and conservation labs, panel discussions on current Newfields projects and issues in the museum community, special gallery tours.